-Within thirty (30) calendar days of receipt of notice of layoff a regular employee must notify the Employer that the employee elects:
+Within seven (7) calendar days of receipt of notice of layoff a regular employee must notify the Employer that the employee elects:

-- (a) to be placed on a recall list following layoff; or - (b) to resign with severance pay at the rate of two and one-half percent (21⁄2%) of current annual salary for each completed year of employment or major portion thereof, to a maximum of thirteen (13) weeks annual salary.
+- (a) to be placed on a recall list following layoff; or - (b) to resign with severance pay at the rate of two (2) weeks salary for each completed year of employment, to a maximum of sixteen (16) weeks annual salary.
 The minimum amount of severance an employee will be entitled to after the completion of three (3) months service is two (2) weeks basic pay.